ChristinaHyh/Cat-s-Cradle/_posts/2019-02-27-pdf-js-anki.md

 **7. Using ODH to look up words and making Anki card**

-Turn on ODH Extension and open any webpage, move your mouse cursor over the word that you want to select and translate.
+Turn on ODH Extension and open any pdf file by PDF.js, move your mouse cursor over the word that you want to select and translate.
 Click "+" to make an Anki card.
 You can browser these cards across multiple devices.
 To get the definition, click on the blank of the card.

 ![](/assets/img/k.png)